 - any other shape for “just because they are fun to make and eat”

 One word of caution: LINE THE COOKIE SHEETS!
 I guess that is 4 words.
 But, this is not an option for these cookies.
 When you remove the cookies from the oven the candy will still be liquid but it will harden quickly.
 You will lose all of the candy if you remove the candy before it hardens, but once it hardens you will need an ice pick or a long hot soak to get it off.
 I lost a whole dozen!
-Aluminum foil or parchment paper will peel off the back and you will be fine
+Use parchment paper so it will peel off the back.

 Until next time, happy eating.